 The CCIC’s Leaping Bunny Program and Logo

-Product Safety Testing – A Brief Background
+Product Safety Testing – Overview and Alternatives

 Manufacturers test for both the immediate risk of exposure (through normal use, accidental contact with the eyes or skin, and accidental ingestion) and more long-term risks (such as potential to cause cancer or birth defects).
 The animals most commonly used to test product safety are mice, rats, rabbits, guinea pigs, and hamsters.
-They are exposed to test substances by application to the eyes or patches of bare skin, by injection, by inhalation, or by feeding.
+They are exposed to test substances by application to the eyes or patches of bare skin, by injection, by inhalation, or by oral intake.
 The information obtained from these tests is then used to substantiate a company’s claim that a product is safe for human use.

 Reasons for the decline in animal testing